next-exp/sw-docs/docs/source/esmeralda.rst

    * - ``map_fname``
      - ``string``
-     - Name of the krypton correction map to use.
+     - Name of the correction map, computed with the Kr-calibration data, used to correct geometry, lifetime, and, if possible, temporal variations.

+       In general, the maps used are computed with the Krypton events taken at the same time as the high energy ones manipulated here.

    * - ``threshold_charge_low``
      - ``float``